AkitotheExiled/RSSReply/README.md

 C:\Users\AkitotheExiled\Desktop\RSSReply-master>
 ```

 3. Time to run our script!
-In the command prompt, type, python parsereplybot.py.
+In the command prompt, type, **python parsereplybot.py**.
 Your command prompt should match the below text

 ```
 C:\Users\AkitotheExiled\Desktop\RSSReply-master>python parsereplybot.py